viktorbobinski/viktorbobinski.github.io/_posts/2022-04-27-social-media-posting-app.md

 ## Description

 This application was supposed to help my friend who was trying to create an organic posting calendar by hand.
-I undertook to automate this task - I learned the requirements and created the algorithm while learning Javascript from scrath.
+I offered to automate this task - I learned the requirements and created the algorithm while learning Javascript& Apps Script from scrath.
 I've decided which tools I will use and created a smart way to use Bitly API for free.
-The app was generating 1k+ bitlinks with 5k+ clicks monthly.
+After a few initial releases we were generating 1k+ bitlinks with 5k+ clicks monthly.

 ## What I've learned